offirgolan/ember-addon-genie/README.md

 ### genie-gh-pages

-- Setup ember-release to publish a new version of your addon's demo app when to the `gh-pages` branch when you release to NPM
+- Setup ember-release to publish a new version of your addon's demo app when to the `gh-pages` branch when you release

-__Setup Github Pages__

-Please follow the instructions on the  [ember-cli-github-pages](https://github.com/poetic/ember-cli-github-pages) README to setup your `gh-pages` branch

 ![genie-gh-pages](http://i.imgur.com/4qXmtDK.png)